virajsk/file-organizer/README.md

 - Automatically creates folders for common file types:
   - Images, Videos, Audio, Documents, Archives, Executables, Code, Fonts, Design files, Ebooks, Spreadsheets
 - Moves files into the appropriate folder based on their extension
+- Renames files if they already exist in the target folder to avoid overwrite
 - Ignores directories and only organizes files

 ## Supported Categories and Extensions